cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/03-windows-builds/README.md

 Once you can access the Kubernetes API from your terminal, complete the following steps.

-Take the example from dropbox:
+Take the example from Dropdown box menu:

 ```yaml
 podTemplate(yaml: '''